wnskim/PredictingPossumAge/README.md

 This project predicts the age of possums using linear regression with interaction terms, based on morphological and categorical data.

+## Dataset Source

+The dataset used in this project is from Kaggle: [Possum Regression Dataset](https://www.kaggle.com/datasets/abrambeyer/openintro-possum)

 ## Project Structure

 - **possum.csv**